itiligent/Raspi-Things/EXPAND-MMC-FILESYSTEM.md

-How to expand a newly imaged Raspi filesystem to use all available disk or memory card space.
+How to expand a newly imaged or (restored image) Ubuntu Raspi to use all available disk/memory card space.

    ##Ubuntu: